shivaprasad2394/c/README.md

 =============================================================================================================================
 storage classes :-
 ---------------
-                   1)decide the extent(lifetime)
+                   1)decide the extent(lifetime) of variable.
-                   2)scope (visibility)
+                   2)scope (visibility) of the variable
                    3)storage location in memory.
 there are 4 types of storage class specifier:-
 --------------------------------------------

-    1)auto    -->Local variables,Garbage value(default).
+    1)auto------->a default specifier,if variable not specifeid any storage class.
+                 • Local variables are auto by default,Garbage value(default).
-    2)static  -->internal or no linkage,memory persistant,initialized once.
+    2)static----->varible with static specifier,have internal or no linkage,memory persistant,initialized once.
-    3)register-->no storage allocation for variable,indicates/informs compiler about offload declaration/definition of variable.
+    3)extern----->varibles with extern class have no storage allocation for variable.
+                 •indicates/informs compiler about offload declaration/definition of variable.
+    4)register--->variable with register class have visibility Local to Function.
-    4)extern  -->Local to Function,informs compiler to store the variable in cpu registers.
+                 •informs compiler to store the variable in cpu registers.

 ----------------------------------------------------------------------------------------------------------------------------
 scope difference